Fake news: Israel and Palestinian territories

-In 1996, people had been killed in the Western Wall Tunnel riots in reaction to fake news accounts.
-In April 2018, Palestinian-Israeli football team Bnei Sakhnin threatened to sue Israeli Prime Minister Benjamin Netanyahu for libel, after he claimed fans booed during a minute of silence for Israeli flash-flood victims.
+In 1996, people were killed in the Western Wall Tunnel riots in reaction to fake news accounts.
+In April 2018, Palestinian-Israeli football team Bnei Sakhnin threatened to sue Israeli Prime Minister Benjamin Netanyahu for libel after he claimed fans booed during a minute of silence for Israeli flash-flood victims.

 In a social media post, Netanyahu blasted various Israeli news critical of him, as fake news including Channel 2, Channel 10, Haaretz and Ynet the same day U.S. President Trump decried "fake news".

-The Palestinian Islamist political organization, Hamas published a political program in 2017 intended to ease its position on Israel.
+The Palestinian Islamist political organization Hamas published a political program in 2017 intended to ease its position on Israel.
 Among other things, this charter accepted the borders of the Palestinian state circa the Six-Day War of 1967.
-Although this document is an advancement from their previous 1988 charter, which called for the destruction of the State of Israel, it still does not recognize Israel as legitimate independent nation.
+Although this document is an advancement from their previous 1988 charter, which called for the destruction of the State of Israel, it still does not recognize Israel as a legitimate independent nation.
 In a May 2017 video, Prime Minister of Israel, Benjamin Netanyahu responded to the coverage of this event by news outlets such as Al Jazeera, CNN, The New York Times and The Guardian, labeling their reporting "fake news".
 He specifically disagreed with the notion that Hamas had accepted the state of Israel within their new charter, and called this "a complete distortion of the truth".
 Instead he said, "The new Hamas document says Israel has no right to exist."
 Haaretz fact-checked the video, stating, "Netanyahu, following in the footsteps of Trump, is deliberately twisting the definition of 'fake news' to serve his own needs."
 In a later speech, addressed to his supporters, Netanyahu responded to allegations against him: "The fake news industry is at its peak ...
 Look, for example, how they cover with unlimited enthusiasm, every week, the left-wing demonstration.
 The same demonstrations whose goal is to apply improper pressure on law enforcement authorities so they will file an indictment at any price."
 The Washington Post likened his use of the term fake news for describing left-wing media to Donald Trump's similar statements during the 2016 United States election cycle.